I-League: Punjab FC handed three-window transfer ban by FIFA's DRC | Goal.com

 Subsequently, the DRC came to the decision.

+Speaking to Goal, former Punjab FC owner Ranjit Bajaj said, "We had to terminate the player’s contract back then because he did not arrive in time in India.
+We had already started our pre-season but still, the player did not arrive so we had to terminate the contract as we could not afford to waste more time."

+Bajaj further informed that prior to the change of ownership of the club, they had informed the new owners about Hristijan Denkovski's situation.
+In an email dated April 8, Henna Singh, then owner of Minerva Punjab, informed Zoheb Khan, manager of Punjab FC about the pending case of Denkovski and the compensation that needs to be paid.
+The email was duly acknowledged by Punjab FC.

-Henna Bajaj, one of the former directors of Punjab FC, has informed FIFA's Player Status Department that the ownership of Punjab FC has since changed and the new owners, RoundGlass, are liable to pay the fine.
+She has also informed FIFA's Player Status Department that the ownership of Punjab FC has since changed and the new owners, RoundGlass, are liable to pay the fine.
 She has stated that as per the Share Purchase Agreement governing the sale of the club to RoundGlass, all liabilities were transferred to the new owners and Denkovski's potential amount has also been mentioned in the same.

-Goal tried to reach out to former Punjab FC owner Ranjit Bajaj but he remained unavailable.
+Subsequently, Punjab FC were in deliberation with the player's lawyer and they had further exchanged a string of e-mails regarding the settlement of payment, which Goal has access to.
+Yet, since the payment has not been made the transfer embargo has been handed to Punjab FC.